urban233/PySSA/docs/pyssa-documentation/docs/help/protein_pairs/protein_pair_load_session.md

 -   __Description__

-     With this button you can load the PyMOL session of the selected protein pair.
+     With this button you can

+    - load the PyMOL session of the selected protein pair.

 </div>

 ## Getting Started
-TODO
+### Open a PyMOL session
+1. Select a protein pair from the tree.
+2. Click on :google_material-open_in_new_w200:, to load the pymol session of the selected protein pair.

 ---